mlinfra-io/mlinfra/docs/index.md

     - dvc # can also be pachyderm or lakefs or neptune and so on
   experiment_tracker:
     - mlflow # can be weights and biases or determined, or neptune or clearml and so on...
-  pipelining:
-    - zenml # can also be argo, or luigi, or airflow, or dagster, or prefect or flyte or kubeflow and so on...
   orchestrator:
-    - aws-batch # can also be aws step functions or aws-fargate or aws-eks or azure-aks and so on...
+    - zenml # can also be argo, or luigi, or aws-batch or airflow, or dagster, or prefect  or kubeflow or flyte
-  runtime_engine:
-    - ray # can also be horovod or apache spark
   artifact_tracker:
     - mlflow # can also be neptune or clearml or lakefs or pachyderm or determined or wandb and so on...
-  # model registry and serving are quite close, need to think about them...
   model_registry:
     - bentoml # can also be  mlflow or neptune or determined and so on...
   model_serving: